 The restricted stock units (RSUs) vest equally in three annual instalments beginning on the one year anniversary of the date of grant.
 The performance stock units (PSUs) vest upon our achievement of break-even of quarterly earnings before interest, taxes, depreciation and amortization (EBITDA) for a fiscal quarter no later than the quarter ending December 31, 2022, otherwise the PSUs will be forfeited.
-The Compensation Committee determined that this metric is an important milestone in our transition from a research and development focused company to a commercial company.
 The number of PSUs listed is the base number of PSUs that may vest.
 The actual number of PSUs that will vest will be between zero and two times the base number of PSUs depending on when we achieve break-even of quarterly EBITDA.
 In accordance with the terms of our 2019 Plan, no PSUs will vest prior to the one-year anniversary of the grant date.